bisqwit/crt-filter/README.md

 Generally that would be the same as the vertical resolution of the source video, but that is not a requirement.

+## Hardcoded parameters

 * The number of horizontal pixels simulated is hard-coded at 640.
 * The number of vertical pixels simulated is hard-coded at 400.

+### Cell parameters

-* The simulated cell geometry is hardcoded as:
+The simulated cell geometry is hardcoded as:

 * Red cell is 2 pixels of red and 1 pixel of black
 * Green cell is 2 pixels of green and 1 pixel of black
 * Blue cell is 2 pixels of blue and 2 pixels of black
 * Each cell is 5 pixels tall followed by 1 pixel of black
 * Successive columns are staggered 3 pixels apart vertically

 ## Screenshots